Welcome to the University of Warwick Sailing Club

 An active, diverse and vibrant club full of wonderful people, always looking for new members and catering for all sailing levels.
 Whether you’re a beginner wanting to give sailing a go, a dinghy racer waiting to show off your talent, an experienced yachtie looking for like-minded sailors or you simply want to have a great social life with a bit of sailing in between, we have something for you!

-To find out more about our society and to get involved, visit us on Tuesday October 4th at the Sports Fair or email us at email@example.com and get on our mailing list to hear about everything that's going on .
+To find out more about our society and to get involved, visit us at the Sports Fair or email us at firstname.lastname@example.org and get on our mailing list to hear about everything that's going on and visit our page here http://warwicksailing.wix.com/club.

 The main form of inter-university sailing competition is team racing and our teams form the core of the sailing club.
 This is an exciting and challenging form of sailing, where sharp boat-handling skills and quick thinking are at a premium.